 IFRS 15 'Revenue from Contracts with Customers' will be effective for the Group from the period beginning 1 October 2018 and replaces IAS 18 'Revenue' and IAS 11 'Construction Contracts'.
 IFRS 15 establishes a five-step principle-based approach to revenue recognition including identifying the contract, the performance obligations within the contract and the point at which these are satisfied, determining the transaction price and allocating it to the performance obligations.
 The principal impact on the Group that has been identified to date has been assessed as being in respect of determining the transaction price for land sale contracts where the Group will be required to estimate any variable consideration to which it is entitled at the point that the performance conditions of the contract are satisfied.
 Under certain land sales contracts, the Group is entitled to a minimum payment, with an additional overage receivable dependent on the onward house prices achieved following the construction of houses on the land by the purchaser.
-Currently, under IAS 18, the Group recognises the contractual minimums at the point of sale with the overage recognised when revenue can be measured reliably.
-Under IFRS 15, these overage amounts would instead be recognised to the extent that it is highly probable that there will not be a significant reversal of the cumulative amounts recognised.
+Currently, under IAS 18, the Group recognises the contract and instead be recognised to the extent that it is highly probable that there will not be a significant reversal of the cumulative amounts recognised.
 Were IFRS 15 to be applied to the current year results and the overage amounts estimated accordingly, an additional receivable of £3.2 million would be reflected on the balance sheet with corresponding cumulative additional revenue recognised within the income statement and retained earnings, as well as an increase in the share of profits from and the investments in joint ventures of £0.8 million.
 This acceleration of profits would result in an additional deferred tax liability of £0.8 million based on the tax rates currently in effect.
 The 2018 figures will be restated in the 2019 accounts to reflect the new accounting treatment.